codegenos/codegenos.github.io/content/posts/how-to-reduce-node-js-docker-image-size.md

 ```

 ### Result
-The final image size is reduced to `178MB`.
+After I applied all the steps, the final image size is reduced to `178MB`.